 SERVICE NAME Home Injury Control

 SERVICE NUMBER 4.0

 SERVICE CATEGORY In-Home

-SERVICE DEFINITION In-Home Providing adaptations to the home environment of an older adult in order to prevent or minimize the occurrence of injuries.
+SERVICE DEFINITION Providing adaptations to the home environment of an older adult in order to prevent or minimize the occurrence of injuries.
 Home injury control does not include any structural or restorative home repair, chore or homemaker activities.
-Allowable tasks include installation or maintenance of: • enhanced lighting • ramps for improved and/or barrier-free access • bathroom chairs and grab bars • non-slip treatments • vision or hearing adaptive devices • stairway and/or hallway handrails • smoke and/or gas alarms
+Allowable tasks include installation or maintenance of: • enhanced lighting • ramps for improved and/or barrier-free access • bathroom chairs and grab bars • non-slip treatments • vision or hearing adaptive devices • stairway and/or hallway handrails

 UNIT OF SERVICE Installation or maintenance of one safety device in an older adult's residence.